Using Nuix Discover to help Law Firms with data subject access requests

 As ever, the key route to controlling costs though is in review; accelerators such as quick coding, code as previous, and macros all help speed up review and so reduce cost.
 Threading, near dupe, and concepts allow you to streamline review workflows so reviewers get batches of similar data types to look at and make faster, more consistent review decisions.

-The DSAR rules allow lawyers to exclude some documents from production, most notably for legal professional privilege and for confidentiality.
-Most complicated is the scenario of mixed data, where there may be a conflict between the need to provide data to a data subject and not to harm a third party’s rights—known as a tie breaker.
+The DSAR rules allow lawyers to exclude some documents from production, most notably for the legal professional privilege and for confidentiality.
+Most complicated is the scenario of mixed data, where there may be a conflict between the need to provide data to a data subject and not harming a third party’s rights—known as a tiebreaker.
 Here the ability to note why a decision has been made is crucial, and so too is a consistency of approach.
 Back to the design of the right workflow.